Manamama-Gemini-Cloud-AI-01/gemini-cli_modding_and_bug_solving/editing_tools_test_suite.md

     *   The TUI displays a `replace` tool call.
     *   A clear, line-by-line diff of the proposed change is presented for pre-approval.
     *   Upon approval, the file is modified.
+*   **Actual Result:** Worked as expected.
+The TUI showed the "Edit" tool call, a clear diff, and prompted for "Apply this change?".
+*   **Informal Observation:** Worked, but showed "Edit" tool.
+This is the "brittle" way users complain about.

 ### Test Case 3: `replace` (Brittle Match - Multi-line, Subtle Difference)